datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 #### Welcome, trusted admin...

 This is where I was early Saturday.
-I had `BBS.EXE` in hand and more that 30 hours before the end of the CTF.
+I had `BBS.EXE` in hand and more than 30 hours before the end of the CTF.

 _But now I have better tools._